-But really your “niche” topic should be something you are passionate or interested in.
+You don’t need some fancy niche list generation just think about “niche” topics that you are passionate or interested in.
 It may be something that you are skilled at and at the end of the day it should be fun to work on.
 Realistically you want something you can spend hours doing or thinking about so its never feels like work.
 That’s more important than you might realize.
 One way to narrow down your choices is to make a list of interests and experiences.

 Maybe there is an area that overlaps between what you are interested in and what you have experienced.
 That overlap could end up being a fantastic niche for you.
 It’s important not to rush this because you want a niche you feel comfortable with.
 Don’t try to sit down in one evening and come up with the perfect niche idea.
 You’ll probably end up frustrated.

 Instead, make your potential “blog” list of niches.
 Set it aside and come back to it over a couple of days.
 Refine it.
 Research it.
 See if there are websites, user forums or social media sites dedicated to it.
 That can confirm whether your niche is viable.

 I’ve seen blogs and websites on anything and everything from dogs to beauty to sports to remodeling trains.
 Yup, had a friend who was a volunteer to remodel a real life steam engine and they built a website about their efforts.